AndrewZheng-1011/legged_planner/README.md

 ## Personal Algorithms
 It is very intuitive to run this planning framework with a generic planning algorithms.
 Simply publish a plan in the form of a `Plan` msg, and the legged body planner node will handle the rest.
-See demo files in the scripts directory for an example
+See demo files in the `src/scripts/pub_body_plan_demp.py` for an example

 ## TODO
 1. Write demo file to show varying pitch and roll angle
 2. Change code s.t. rely on OCS2 as little as possible
+3. Add architectural change s.t. compatible with either a server or subcriber/publisher framework